analysis-tools-dev/static-analysis/README.md

 - [.NET Analyzers](https://github.com/DotNetAnalyzers) - An organization for the development of analyzers (diagnostics and code fixes) using the .NET Compiler Platform.
 - [ArchUnitNET](https://github.com/TNG/ArchUnitNET) - A C# architecture test library to specify and assert architecture rules in C# for automated testing.
 - [Code Analysis Rule Collection](https://carc.codeplex.com) :warning: - Contains a set of diagnostics, code fixes and refactorings built on the Microsoft .NET Compiler Platform "Roslyn".
-- [code-cracker](http://code-cracker.github.io) - An analyzer library for C# and VB that uses Roslyn to produce refactorings, code analysis, and other niceties.
+- [code-cracker](http://code-cracker.github.io) :warning: - An analyzer library for C# and VB that uses Roslyn to produce refactorings, code analysis, and other niceties.
-- [CSharpEssentials](https://github.com/DustinCampbell/CSharpEssentials) - C# Essentials is a collection of Roslyn diagnostic analyzers, code fixes and refactorings that make it easy to work with C# 6 language features.
+- [CSharpEssentials](https://github.com/DustinCampbell/CSharpEssentials) :warning: - C# Essentials is a collection of Roslyn diagnostic analyzers, code fixes and refactorings that make it easy to work with C# 6 language features.
 - [Designite](http://www.designite-tools.com) :copyright: - Designite supports detection of various architecture, design, and implementation smells, computation of various code quality metrics, and trend analysis.
 - [Gendarme](https://www.mono-project.com/docs/tools+libraries/tools/gendarme) - Gendarme inspects programs and libraries that contain code in ECMA CIL format (Mono and .NET).
 - [Infer#](https://github.com/microsoft/infersharp) - InferSharp (also referred to as Infer#) is an interprocedural and  scalable static code analyzer for C#.
 Via the capabilities of Facebook's Infer,  this tool detects null pointer dereferences and resource leaks.